-Join us for the Currituck Chamber of Commerce’s 2021 Coastal Economic Summit on Wednesday, November 17, 2021 9:00am – 12:00pm at the Currituck Cooperative Extension Center for the Northeastern North Carolina coastal region’s economic forecasting event, sponsored by Twiddy & Company Realtors.
+Join us for the Currituck Chamber of Commerce’s 2023 Coastal Economic Summit Presented By Twiddy & Company Realtors, Friday, October 13, 2023 9:00am – 12:00pm at the Currituck Cooperative Extension Center, for the Northeastern North Carolina coastal region’s economic forecasting event.
 The Summit presents the opportunity for attendees to gain insights on the future of the northern Outer Banks economy as we inform and provide outreach opportunities surrounding current issues affecting the North Carolina coast’s Outer Banks tourism industries and communities, such as housing, workforce issues, and service areas.

 While the Outer Banks is experiencing many of the same challenges as the rest of the country and the world, our leaders are focused on both our short-term recovery and long-term growth and strength.
 The Coastal Economic Summit will focus on our current economic state and the ways in which this landscape will help shape the economic future of the region.

 Thomas I. Barkin took office on January 1, 2018, as the eighth president and chief executive officer of the Fifth District, Federal Reserve Bank of Richmond.

 Mr. Barkin was previously a senior partner and the chief risk officer at McKinsey & Company, a worldwide management consulting firm, and had served as the organization’s chief financial officer.
 He currently serves on the Emory University Board of Trustees.

 Prior to being named president and chief executive officer, Mr. Barkin served on the board of directors for the Federal Reserve Bank of Atlanta from 2009 to 2014, chairing the Reserve Bank’s board from 2013 to 2014.

 Mr. Barkin received his AB, MBA, and law degrees from Harvard University.
 He is married with two children.